viking-saver/windows-itpro-docs/windows/deployment/windows-autopatch/monitor/windows-autopatch-hotpatch-quality-update-report.md

 ### Default columns

+> [!IMPORTANT]
+> **Due to a recent change, we have identified an issue that prevents the Paused column from being displayed**.
+Until a fix is deployed, **you must keep track of your Paused releases so you can resume them at a later date**.
+The team is actively working on resolving this issue and we'll provide an update when a fix is deployed.

 The following information is available as default columns in the Hotpatch quality update report:

 | Column name | Description |